 Some Clichés About Italians

-Every culture has spawned stereotypes that are hard to dispel and the Italian culture is no different.
-While we often hear about them, it's important to remember that we can't generalize and think that the whole population does the same things or has the same habits.
-People abroad often seem to think of Italians along certain lines and expect certain stereotypical behaviors to be always true, although that is not always the case.
+Every culture is associated to stereotypes that are hard to dispel, and the Italian's is no different.
+While we often hear about them, it's important to remember that we can't generalize, and think that the whole of a country acts the same way.
+People abroad often seem to think of Italians along certain lines and expect stereotypical behaviors to be always true, but that is not always the case.

-Here is a list of the most famous clichés about Italians.
+Here is a list of the most commonly heard clichés about Italians.
 Some are true, or partly true, but others are myths that should be debunked.

 1. Italians Sing

 That image of an Italian in the kitchen or walking down the street spontaneously bursting into song?
-We know them all.
-Sure, Italy is well known for its singers and traditional music, as well as songs like "O sole mio" that became worldwide hits.
-Still, many other cultures are known to have talented musicians but their people are not all expected to be talented singers.
+We are all familiar with it, right?
+Sure, Italy is well known for its singers and traditional music, still, many other cultures are known for their musical creativity, yet they are not expected to sing at every occasion.

-This cliché was born from a superficial knowledge of Southern Italian popular culture and is now so deeply rooted in the collective imagery that it has generated strange situations, like that of seeing some musicians on the gondolas of Venice singing Neapolitan songs when they have nothing to do with Neapolitan tradition and culture.
+This cliché was born from a superficial knowledge of Southern Italian popular culture and is now so deeply rooted in the collective imagery that it has generated strange situations: picture being in Venice and getting a musician on a gondola singing traditional southern arias.
 These types of performances, put on for tourists, just help to feed the stereotype, generating in turn a deep misunderstanding of Italian heritage and tradition.

 2. Italians Always Eat Pasta

-It is true that Italians love pasta and miss it when they are abroad, but foreigners should know and understand that Italians do not always eat pasta.
-Actually, this habit changes from family to family because there are some who want to eat pasta every day and some that are used to eating pasta once or twice a week.
+It is true that Italians love pasta and miss it when they are abroad, but foreigners should know and understand that Italians do not always eat it.
+Actually, this habit changes from family to family: some may eat pasta every day, some other only once or twice a week.

 3. Italy's Economy is Based on Art

-Italians are really proud of their artistic inheritance, masterpieces left by inimitable artists and their important history, however, art isn't the only driving force behind Italian economy.
-Tourism based on art is certainly a relevant sector in the country's economy, but Italy can count on other sources like agriculture, industry and services to bring in the bucks.
-By analyzing Italy from an American perspective, there aren't as many differences as one may think, especially if we take into account the last 50 years, during which Italy has tried to emulate America as an example for productivity and progress.
+Italians are really proud of their artistic heritage, art however isn't the only driving force of Italian economy.
+Art-based tourism is certainly a relevant sector for Italy's economic well-being, but the country can count on other sources like agriculture, industry and services to bring in the bucks.
+When analyzing Italian and American economies, it's easy to see the two are founded on similar premises, especially if we take into account the last 50 years, during which Italy has tried to emulate America as an example for productivity and progress.

 4. Italians are Catholic